reidmorrison/rocketjob/docs/guide.md

 class ReverseJob < RocketJob::Job
   include RocketJob::Batch

-  # Number of lines/records for each slice
-  self.slice_size          = 100

   # Keep the job around after it has finished
   self.destroy_on_complete = false

+  # Number of lines/records for each slice
+  input_category slice_size: 100

   # Collect any output from the job
   output_category